-At the request of Quantum Maryland, LLC (QL), GEI Consultants, Inc. (GEI) has prepared this Environmental Management Plan (EMP) for the construction of specific listed elements of a 1 million gallon per day (MGD) pump station (PS) as part of the development of the Former Alcoa Eastalco Works project (the "Site").
-The overall Eastalco property ("overall property") comprises over 2,200 acres.
+At the request of Quantum Maryland, LLC (QL), GEI Consultants, Inc. (GEI) has prepared this Environmental Management Plan (EMP) for the construction of specific listed elements of a 1 million gallon per day (MGD) pump station (the "PS site") as part of the development of the Former Alcoa Eastalco Works project.
+The overall Eastalco property ("overall property" or "the Site") comprises over 2,200 acres.
 The central portion of the overall property formerly contained the Eastalco Aluminum Works.
 The remaining portions of the overall property were primarily used for agricultural purposes.
 Future development of the overall property will include the construction of multiple data center buildings and associated infrastructure.
 The overall property is being developed in separate areas, and for the sake of expediency, multiple EMPs will be produced to cover individual work areas or construction elements.

-The specific work elements covered by this EMP include construction of a secant pile wall around the sewer manhole MH-3 location at the southern end of the site, excavation of soil and rock within that structure, and use of the excavation as a launch or receiving pit for installation of a sewer line via microtunneling between MH-3 and MH-2 (located at the pump station outside the EC boundary).
+The specific work elements covered by this EMP include grading within the EMP boundary to create a level construction pad, construction of a secant pile wall around the sewer manhole MH-3 location at the southern end of the Site, excavation of soil and rock within that structure, and use of the excavation as a launch or receiving pit for installation of a sewer line via micro tunneling between MH-3 and MH-2 (located at the pump station outside the EC boundary).

 In 2021, the QL team requested that the Maryland Department of the Environment (MDE) Land and Materials Administration (LMA) participate in the review of the environmental conditions on the overall property and the proposed remedies.
 An expedited Inculpable Person (IP) was requested and was received by Quantum Maryland, LLC on June 22, 2021.
 On behalf of Quantum Maryland, LLC Geo Technology Associates, Inc. (GTA), the environmental consultant for QL at the time, submitted an application to the MDE Voluntary Cleanup Program (VCP) for the overall property on September 28, 2021.
-On May 4, 2022, GTA withdrew the site from the VCP and remedial oversight was engaged with the MDE Controlled Hazardous Substances (CHS) Enforcement Division.
+On May 4, 2022, GTA withdrew the overall property from the VCP and remedial oversight was engaged with the MDE Controlled Hazardous Substances (CHS) Enforcement Division.
 On September 26, 2023 Quantum Maryland further removed areas outside the EC from CHS oversight.
-Construction activities within the EC remain subject to CHS oversight and require preparation and approval of an EMP.
+However, construction activities within the EC continues to remain subject to CHS oversight and require preparation and approval of an EMP.